suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 Here, valid means that a manifest has a supported encoding version AND it has not been excluded for other reasons.
 Reasons for excluding typically involve first executing the manifest and MAY include:

-* Test failed (e.g. Vendor ID/Class ID)
+* Test failed (e.g. Vendor ID/Class ID).
-* Unsupported command encountered
+* Unsupported command encountered.
-* Unsupported parameter encountered
+* Unsupported parameter encountered.
-* Unsupported component ID encountered
+* Unsupported component ID encountered.
-* Payload not available (update interpreter)
+* Payload not available (update interpreter).
-* Dependency not available (update interpreter)
+* Dependency not available (update interpreter).
-* Application crashed when executed (bootloader interpreter)
+* Application crashed when executed (bootloader interpreter).
-* Watchdog timeout occurred (bootloader interpreter)
+* Watchdog timeout occurred (bootloader interpreter).
-* Dependency or Payload verification failed (bootloader interpreter)
+* Dependency or Payload verification failed (bootloader interpreter).

 These failure reasons MAY be combined with retry mechanisms prior to marking a manifest as invalid.